Azure/azure-support-scripts/RecoverCRPVM/ReadMe.md

 - follow the instructions and be patient (it may take between 15mins to an hour)

 ## Parameters or input
-- ResourceGroup Name
+- ResourceGroup Name of the Problem VM
-- VM name
+- VM name of the problem VM
 - Subscription ID

 # To get help on the scripts and its parameters run the following
-- get-help .\CreateCRPRescueVM.ps1
+- get-help .\CreateARMRescueVM.ps1
-- get-help .\RecoverCRPVM.ps1
+- get-help .\RecoverOriginalARMVM.ps1